ChrisJabb21/user-management-app/README.md

 # Overview
-A fullstack app with user role based functionality and ability to do CRUD operations on users as an admin or superuser.
+A fullstack app with user role based functionality and ability to do CRUD operations on users as an admin.

 Can be incorporated into other apps that need to manage user information.
 User Management template for an ecommerce app.